robzor92/robzor92.github.io/docs/admin/alert.md

   CRAM-MD5, LOGIN or PLAIN.

 Optionally cluster wide Email alert receivers can be added in _Default receiver emails_.
-These receivers will be available to all users when they create event triggered [alerts](../compute/alerts.md).
+These receivers will be available to all users when they create event triggered [alerts](../../user_guides/projects/jobs/alert).

-### 2. Slack Alerts
+### Step 3: Configure Slack Alerts
 Alert can also be sent via Slack message.
 To be able to send Slack messages you first need to configure a Slack webhook.
 Click on the _Configure_ button on the left side of the **slack** row and past in your [Slack webhook](https://api.slack.com/messaging/webhooks) in _Webhook_.